dashpay/docs-platform/docs/tutorials/node-setup/connect-to-a-network-dash-core-full-node.md

 # Dash Core full node

-> 🚧 Advanced Topic
->
-> Since Dash Platform is fully accessible via DAPI, running a full node is unnecessary and generally provides no particular benefit.
+Since Dash Platform is fully accessible via DAPI, running a full node is unnecessary and generally provides no particular benefit.
 Regardless, the steps below provide the necessary information for advanced users to connect.

 ## Config File